 - Is a minimum volume of products needed to qualify for storage?

 - Once a PO has used the storage mechanism, could it sell products below the trigger price?

-- Do national authorities have to specify in their operational programmes the names of individual fisheries and aquaculture POs and the amount of aid they will receive?
+- Do national authorities have to specify in their operational programmes the names of individual fisheries POs and the amount of aid they will receive?

 This is enough to make possible related expenditures eligible for EU aid (under the EMFF regulation and the Common Provisions Regulation 1303/2013).